 The spread of CE worldwide was occurring concurrently.
 Noted training institutions include The Peto Institute (Hungary), The National Institute of Conductive Education (Birmingham, England), and Aquinas College (Grand Rapids, Michigan).

 Today CE is practiced around the world, including programs in Europe, the Middle East, Australia, Asia, and North America.
-In keeping with the demand from North American families and rehabilitation specialists, GSU offers a one-year certificate program in the principles of CE for licensed rehabilitation professionals.
+In keeping with the demand from North American families and rehabilitation specialists, GSU offers a one-year certificate program in the principles of CE.